biosustain/potion/docs/permissions.rst

     When protecting an :class:`ItemRoute`, read access permissions, and updates using the resource manager  are checked automatically;
     for other actions, permissions have to be checked manually from within the function.
 The manager has helper functions such as
-    :meth:`PrincipalManager.can_update_item` to facilitate this.
+    :meth:`PrincipalMixin.can_update_item` to facilitate this.

 Example API with permissions
 ============================

+.. versionchanged:: 0.11.0
+    The ``PrincipalManager`` extending ``SQLAlchemyManager`` has been replaced by a :meth:`principals` class-decorator.

-We're going to go ahead and create an example API using :class:`PrincipalResource` with `Flask-Login <https://flask-login.readthedocs.org>`_ for authentication.
+We're going to go ahead and create an example API using :class:`PrincipalMixin` with `Flask-Login <https://flask-login.readthedocs.org>`_ for authentication.
 Since there are quite a few moving parts, this example is split up into several sections.